 The vote, which was largely expected, does not end the process.
 The Los Angeles City Council, city Planning Commission and Los Angeles County Airport Land Use Commission will now review the proposal.
 It must also be cleared by federal authorities, including the Federal Aviation Administration.

-Meanwhile, a Westchester community group has threatened to file a lawsuit to derail the runway project on the grounds that the airport has not followed state environmental
+Meanwhile, a Westchester community group has threatened to file a lawsuit to derail the runway project on the grounds that the airport has not followed state environmental laws.

 In all, the projects approved by the board could cost nearly $4.8 billion and would be slated for completion within about 15 years, according to information provided by airport officials.
 The projects include an automated people mover that would shuttle passengers around the airport, an intermodal transportation hub and a consolidated rental car facility.
 (Airport officials caution their estimates are rough, as each project will need to be studied individually, and some community members said in public comments that the actual costs could be considerably higher.)